MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

 ### Unbiasedness

-Random forest (RF) and boosted regression trees (BRT) showed bias in both scenarios, with and without collinearity, raising the question of whether the bias is caused by the boosting/bagging or the regression trees themselves.
+Random forest (RF) and boosted regression trees (BRT) showed biased effect estimates in both scenarios, with and without collinearity, raising the question of whether the bias is caused by the boosting/bagging or the regression trees themselves.
 For RF, we know that the observed spillover effect is caused by the random subsampling (mtry parameter) in the algorithm, which explains the bias.

-For BRT, however, it is unclear what is causing the bias (boosting or regression trees) because each member in the ensemble is always presented with all predictors (at least with the default hyperparameters, the BRT implementation in xgboost has options to use bootstrap samples for each tree and also subsamples of columns in each tree (or node), see @chen2016xgboost).
+For BRT, however, it is unclear what is causing the bias (boosting or regression trees) because each member in the ensemble is always presented with all predictors (at least with the default hyperparameters, the BRT implementation in xgboost has options to use bootstrap samples for each tree and also subsamples of columns in each tree (or node), see Chen and Guestrin (2016)).

-To understand how boosting and regression trees affect effect estimates, we simulated three different scenarios (Fig. S1, first column) without collinearity (Fig. S1a) and with collinearity (Fig. S1a, b) (we sampled 1000 observations from each data generating model (Fig. S1, first column) and estimated effects using ACE (100 repititions)).
+To understand how boosting and regression trees affect effect estimates, we simulated three different scenarios (Fig. S1, first column) without collinearity (Fig. S1a) and with collinearity (Fig. S1a, b) (we sampled 1000 observations from each data generating model (Fig. S1, first column) and estimated effects using ACE (500 repititions)).

 <figure>
 <img src="figures/fig-Fig_S1-1.png" id="fig-Fig_S1"
 alt="Figure S 5: Bias on effect estimates for different ML algorithms (LM = liner regression model (OLS), RT LC = regression tree with low complexity (depth), RT HC = regression tree with high complexity, Linear Booster, Tree Booster LC = tree booster with low complexity, Tree Booster HC = tree boster with high complexity) in three different simulated causal scenarios (a, b, and c).
 Sample sizes are so large that stochastic effects can be excluded (1000 observations).
 Effects of the ML models were inferred using average conditional effects.
-Row a) shows results for simulations with uncorrelated predictors with the true effect sizes .
+Row a) shows results for simulations with uncorrelated predictors with the true effect sizes.
 Row b) shows the results for simulations with X1 and X2 being strongly correlated (Pearson correlation factor = 0.9) but only X1 has an effect on y (mediator) and row c) shows the results for X1 and X2 being strongly correlated (Pearson correlation factor = 0.9) with X1 and X2 having effects on Y (confounder scenario)." />
 <figcaption aria-hidden="true"><strong>Figure S</strong> 5: Bias on
 effect estimates for different ML algorithms (LM = liner regression model (OLS), RT LC = regression tree with low complexity (depth), RT HC